camwestwood/xapi/generic/generic.md

-# Blank Generic statement template
+# Blank Generic Statement template

 ## Purpose
-This generic statement template describes...
+This generic Statement template describes...

 The entities and properties described here represent....

-Natural language example of a typical login statement...
+Natural language example of a typical Statement...

 ## Statement template and JSON examples in Jisc Profile:

-List examples of statement templates or full JSON statements based on the template
+List examples of Statement templates or full JSON Statements based on the template

 ### Actor Entity
-The actor entity is used to identify...
+The Actor entity is used to identify...

 #### Actor Entity properties: